-DEA&DP provided guidance and made recommendations of the EIA process to be followed.

-4. Provide a summary of any conditional aspects identified / highlighted by any Organs of State, which have jurisdiction in respect of any aspect of the relevant activity.
+- DEA&DP provided comment and guidance, as well as made recommendations, which must be considered prior to the submission of the Final BAR. - 4.
+Provide a summary of any conditional aspects identified / highlighted by any Organs of State, which have jurisdiction in respect of any aspect of the relevant activity.